 The TCL 5 Series QLED has an excellent color gamut.
 It has fantastic coverage of the DCI-P3 color space used by the vast majority of current HDR content.
 It also has excellent tone mapping, so fine details are well preserved.

 The color volume is good.
 Thanks to its wide color gamut and fantastic contrast, it displays colors at a wide range of luminance levels.

 The TCL 5 Series has a motion interpolation feature to interpolate 30 fps content up to 60 fps.
 It looks okay with slow scenes, like when there's dialogue, but there are noticeable artifacts with fast-moving objects that could get distracting.

-Due to the quick response time, lower-frame rate content may appear to stutter as each frame is held on longer.
+Due to the quick response time, lower-frame rate content appears to stutter a bit as each frame is held on longer.
 Enabling the motion interpolation feature can help reduce this issue.

-The TCL 5 Series TV removes 24p judder from native sources like apps or Blu-ray players, but it can't properly remove judder from 60Hz sources.
-It can't do it at all from 60i sources, and from 60p when we set the Judder Reduction setting between '5-10', it can't properly remove judder as you can see in this photo.
+The TCL 5 Series TV removes 24p judder from native sources like apps or Blu-ray players, but unlike the Amazon Fire TV Omni QLED Series, it can't properly remove judder from 60Hz sources.
+It can't do it at all from 60i sources, and from 60p when the Judder Reduction setting is set between '5-10', it can't properly remove judder as you can see in this photo.

 The TCL 5 Series 2021 displays most common signals up to 60Hz, including 1440p if you create a custom resolution through your PC.
-It displays chroma 4:4:4 in either 'PC' or 'Game' Picture Mode with 1080p and 4k signals, and text looks a bit sharper in PC Mode.
+It displays chroma 4:4:4 properly in either 'PC' or 'Game' Picture Mode with 1080p and 4k signals, which is essential for clear text from a desktop PC.

 Despite having a dedicated speaker below the bottom bezel, the frequency response is mediocre.
 It gets fairly loud and has a somewhat well-balanced sound profile, but it doesn't produce much bass, if any at all.